CZ-NIC/knot/doc/man_kxdpgun.rst

 guaranteed.
 Responses are received (unless disabled) and counted, but not checked against queries.

-The number of parallel threads is autodected according to the number of queues configured for the network interface.
+The number of parallel threads is autodetected according to the number of queues configured for the network interface.

 Options